duttapriya993/Retail_Customer_Transaction_and_Fraud_Pattern_Analysis/README.md

 ### 🐍 Python Insights:
 - Used pandas to load & clean merged dataset
-- Performed fraud analysis by region
+- Performed fraud analysis by Region
+- Top 5 cities by Revenue
-- Visualized fraud % by category & region (Seaborn)
+- Visualized fraud % by Region (Seaborn)
 - Heatmap: Fraudulent transactions by Region & Category 🔥

 ---